gdbroman/broman.blog/_posts/2020/2021-01-07-dont-aspire-be.md

 ---
-title: "Don't Aspire, Be"
+title: "Be It Now"
-permalink: dont-aspire-be
+permalink: be-it-now
 ---

 Instead of being an aspiring writer, write.
 Instead of wanting to become a musician, play. *Be it now!*